The application will close in

 Steps To Apply For A Loan:

-1. Click the “apply” link and either create an account or login to an existing account.
+Step 1.
+Click the “apply” link and either create an account or login to an existing account.
 If you have applied for scholarships or a loan since 2021, use the account you created.
 DO NOT create a new account.
 If you are unsure of whether you have an existing account, contact the Education Impact Team at scholar@communityfoundation.org.

-IMPORTANT NEXT STEPS TO RECIEVE A LOAN
+IMPORTANT NEXT STEPS TO RECEIVE A LOAN

 Things to Consider Before Applying for an Interest-Free Loan: